 Allergy medicines.
 For sinusitis caused by allergies, antihistamines and other allergy medicines can reduce swelling.

-Note: Do not use over-the-counter decongestant nasal sprays to treat sinusitis.
+Note: Don't use over-the-counter decongestant nasal sprays to treat sinusitis.
 They may make the problem worse.

 Recurrent acute sinusitis is also treated with antibiotic and allergy medicines.
 Your child's healthcare provider may refer you to an otolaryngologist (ENT) for testing and treatment.